Mo-Khalifa96/Forex-Trading-Bot/README.md

 <br>

 ## Disclaimer
-It's important to note once more that strategy being employed here is not granteed to be successful.
+It's important to note once more that the strategy being employed here is not guaranteed to be successful.
 You're highly advised against using it for trading.
 A good strategy would require careful and exhaustive backtesting first before putting it into use.
 It is only meant to showcase what I've learned about algorithmic trading and my ability to utilize Python for developing and implementing trading bots.
 If you're intending on trying it, use it on a demo account for safety.
 <br>
 <br>